 Hi, everyone!
-I’ve got a sweet, colorful, yet simple birthday card to share today, featuring the Fairy Party image from Rachelle Anne Miller.
+I’ve got another Christmas card to share today, this time featuring Letter to Santa from Rachelle Anne Miller.

 I wanted a soft color palette for my card, so I have no colors that are really dark in this image.
 The darkest marker I used is E57, and it’s contained to the hair on one of the fairies, the flower centers and the ladybug.